This post contains affiliate links. See my disclosure policy here.

 Method

-Add mezcal, Amaro Montenegro, lemon juice, saffron syrup, tequila, and cubed ice to a shaker.
+Add mezcal, Amaro Montenegro, lemon juice, saffron syrup, and tequila to a shaker.

 Shake for 10-20 seconds.